 I left the city centre at around 1630 to get to Dublin Airport by bus and wrote this on my Windows Phone and a Bluetooth keyboard as the plane was delayed by 40 minutes.
 I can write these blog posts on the move with just my phone!

-In summary, today shows that with a bit of planning you can do a plane based microadventure, see somewhere different on your bike and spend less than a day trip by train/car to just a different county.
+In summary, today shows that with a bit of planning you can do a plane based microadventure, see somewhere different on your bike and spend less than a day trip by train/car to just a nearby region.

-Next time you have a day off work, why not think about going to a different country?
+Next time you have a day off work, why not think about cycling in a different country?